Last article update: September 15th, 2021 (11:00 pm)

-Most inflatable boats, SUPs, and kayaks include a pump in their packaging upon purchase.
+Most inflatable boats, kayaks, and SUPs include a pump in their packaging upon purchase.

 But, let’s face it.
 Yes, they can get the job done, but most of these pumps are not as powerful or effective in inflating your inflatables.

 So if you’re thinking of upgrading your pump to one with higher performance, look no further.
 I have researched 9 of the best electric and manual pumps available on today’s market, along with some great tips about inflating your boats, dinghies, SUPs, and kayaks.